Strong decays of $a_0$, $f_0$, $f_2$, and $K^*_2$ resonances as dynamically generated states of two vector mesons: acknowledgments

 \section{acknowledgments}

-We would like to thank Prof. Eulogio Oset and Prof. Xiang Liu for useful discussions and careful reading the manuscript.
+We would like to thank Prof. Eulogio Oset, Prof. Xiang Liu, and Prof. En Wang for useful discussions and careful reading the manuscript.
 This work is partly supported by the National Key R\&D Program of China under Grant No. 2023YFA1606703, and by the National Natural Science Foundation of China under Grant Nos.
 12075288, 12435007 and 12361141819.
 It is also supported by the Youth Innovation Promotion Association CAS.